Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 21 Agustus 2025 18.23.37 UTC
+- WIB: Kamis, 21 Agustus 2025 19.55.29 UTC
-- WITA: Kamis, 21 Agustus 2025 19.23.37 UTC
+- WITA: Kamis, 21 Agustus 2025 20.55.29 UTC
-- WIT: Kamis, 21 Agustus 2025 20.23.37 UTC
+- WIT: Kamis, 21 Agustus 2025 21.55.29 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: friendship
+Kategori: nature